kanboard/kanboard/docs/screenshots.markdown

 There are also several third-party applications that can be used to take screenshots with annotations and shapes.

-Note: this feature **works only with Mozilla Firefox and Google Chrome**.
+Note: This feature doesn't works with all browsers.
-If you use another browser, you have to upload an attachment manually.